TangLinJie/seglink/README.md

 pip install https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow_gpu-1.0.0-cp35-cp35m-linux_x86_64.whl
 ```

-Then you can download VGG model for SSD by https://github.com/conner99/VGGNet
+Then you can download VGG model for SSD by https://github.com/conner99/VGGNet link.

 Then you should uncomment seglink/model_cnn.py:13 for converting caffe model to TensorFlow model.

 **NOTE**: After converting caffe model to TensorFlow model, you should comment seglink/model_cnn.py:13, because it has been declared in seglink/solver.py.

-Finally, you should generate TFRecord for training data and testing data.
-Training SegLink by running:
+Finally, you should see ``tool/create_datasets.py`` to generate TFRecord for training data and testing data.Training SegLink by running:
 ```
 # example for pretraining
 python ./manage.py train ./exp/sgd pretrain